commitdev/docs/docs/eps/ep-first-2-weeks.md

 **Expectations**:

 During your first week at Commit, your focus is on your [HOP Demo](https://docs.commit.dev/eps/ep-hop) and interviewing with Startup Partners (we call them SPs) to start your 3 month pilot.
-You'll present your HOP Demo next Thursday (Day 7 of your Onboarding) to other EPs, graduates (we call them GPs) and interested community members!
+You'll present your HOP Demo next Thursday (Day 7 of your Onboarding) to other Engineering Partners (EPs), graduates (GPs) and interested community members!
 We've got a few of the most recent ones [recorded](https://www.youtube.com/playlist?list=PLQRTWrxEpL0SpjyzuIcvePs1LKyTP7pI3) for you to get an idea of what to expect when presenting your demo, and hopefully get you excited!

 Other expectations after your HOP Demo include: